Welcome to Paris Landing

 If you are looking for a true lake destination, look no further than Paris, Tennessee, the "Capital City of Kentucky Lake."
 Dubbed so because of its rich heritage, its tourist attractions and its vast selection of hotels and eateries, Paris fully lives up to its moniker.
 And if that's not enough, it even has a 1/16 replica of France's Eiffel Tower - small town charm simply doesn't get any bigger than that.

 The county seat of Henry County, Paris is located within easy travel distance from nearby Tennessee cities such as Nashville, Jackson and Clarksville and borders the Kentucky state line, attracting travelers from each urban center, to the tune of approximately 1.25 million visitors a year.

 Come to Stay

 Paris and Henry County boast 20 lodging facilities that add up to more than 500 rooms.
 With that many options, there are sure to be some that fit your destination needs.
-From resorts to state parks to bed and breakfasts and campgrounds scattered in between, there really is a bed for everyone.
+From resorts to state parks and campgrounds scattered in between, there really is a bed for everyone.

 Come to Eat

 Every good vacation or getaway needs good cooking, and you'll find just that in the vast array of dining choices that Paris and Henry County have to offer.
 For lunch, check out Tom's Pizza and Steakhouse, the Oak Tree Grill or Perry's BBQ.
 Stay for dinner and you can enjoy live music at Blue's Landing or Meo Mio's Sportsman's Grill.
 If you're looking for something slightly upscale, you might give The Olive Pit a go.
 Or, if you like to imbibe, you're even covered with a trip to the Paris Winery or Perrylodgic Brewing Co.
 There are even coffee and tea or ice cream shops to ensure that your stomach stays full during your entire stay.